ich777/docker-minecraft-basic-server/README.md

 ATTENTION: Don't forget to accept the EULA down below and don't forget to edit the 'server.properties' file the server is by default configured to be a LAN server and to be not snooped.

->**CONSOLE:** To connect to the console open up the terminal on the host machine and type in: 'docker exec -u minecraft -ti NAMEOFYOURCONTAINER screen -xS Minecraft' (without quotes) to exit the screen session press CTRL+A and then CTRL+D or simply close the terminal window in the first place.
+>**WEB CONSOLE:** You can connect to the Minecraft console by opening your browser and go to HOSTIP:9011 (eg: 192.168.1.1:9011) or click on WebUI on the Docker page within Unraid.

 ## Env params
 | Name | Value | Example |